Carol is an author and a journalist who worked in national newspapers, radio and television before 'coming home' to write full time.

 Born in Wales, Carol spent much of her childhood in East Africa before returning to the UK to begin a career in journalism.

-Working in National newspapers, radio and television, she has been a reporter for the BBC, and a contributor to the Observer, the Guardian, the Independent, the Times and Sunday Times, the Evening Standard and the Daily Mail.
+She has been a reporter for the BBC, and a contributor to the Observer, the Guardian, the Independent, the Times and Sunday Times, the Evening Standard and the Daily Mail.